mhaugrud/msumcspy/_sources/Dictionaries/TuplesandMutability.rst

 .. activecode:: tda

-   julia = ("Julia", "Roberts", 1967, "Duplicity", 2009, "Actress", "Atlanta, Georgia") print(type(julia))
+   julia = ("Julia", "Roberts", 1967, "Pretty Woman", 1990, "Actress", "Atlanta, Georgia") print(type(julia))

 .. admonition:: Extend this program ...

    - On line 3, display the length of the tuple
    - On line 4, display the element at index 2 in the tuple
-   - Starting on line 5, write a loop that iterates over the **items** in the tuple and displays them
+   - Starting on line 5, write a loop that iterates over the **items** (not index) in the tuple and displays them

 As with strings, if we try to use item assignment to modify one of the elements of the tuple, we get an error.

 .. sourcecode:: python

-    julia[0] = 'X'
+   julia[3] = 'Duplicity'
    TypeError: 'tuple' object does not support item assignment

 Of course, even if we can't modify the elements of a tuple, we can make a variable reference a new tuple holding different information.
 To construct the new tuple,